A Complexity Hierarchy of Shuffles in Card-Based Protocols: Practical Viewpoint

 \section{Practical Viewpoint}

+In this section, we discuss practical considerations that motivate our hierarchy of shuffle operations.
+The notion of complexity considered here is qualitative rather than quantitative: intuitively, a shuffle is considered more complex if it requires more sophisticated physical actions or additional tools to perform securely.
+A formal comparison criterion based on realizability will be introduced later in the theoretical viewpoint.

-When designing card-based protocols, it is important to consider whether the shuffle operations used in the protocol can be performed reliably in the real world.
-In particular, we aim to identify fundamental operations that are both easy to execute and easy for all players to verify.
-From a practical perspective, a fundamental operation should satisfy two main properties.
+When designing card-based protocols, it is important to consider whether the shuffle operations used in the protocol can be performed reliably in practice.
+In particular, we aim to identify commonly used shuffle operations that are implementable using simple physical actions and verifiable by all players.
+Such operations should satisfy the following two properties.

 \paragraph{1.
 The resulting permutation is unknown to everyone.} After an operation is performed, no player should know the exact permutation applied to the deck, including the person performing the operation.
 This can be achieved through simple physical actions on the deck.